grafana/xk6-disruptor/docs/02-api/03-service-disruptor.md

 The http faults are described by the following attributes:
 - port: port on which the requests will be intercepted
-- average_delay: average delay added to requests in milliseconds (default `0ms`)
+- averageDelay: average delay added to requests in milliseconds (default `0ms`)
-- delay_variation: variation in the injected delay in milliseconds (default `0ms`)
+- delayVariation: variation in the injected delay in milliseconds (default `0ms`)
-- error_rate: rate of requests that will return an error, represented as a float in the range `0.0` to `1.0` (default `0.0`)
+- errorRate: rate of requests that will return an error, represented as a float in the range `0.0` to `1.0` (default `0.0`)
-- error_code: error code to return
+- errorCode: error code to return
-- error_body: body to be returned when an error in injected
+- errorBody: body to be returned when an error in injected
 - exclude: list of urls to be excluded from disruption (e.g. /health)

 The injection of the fault is controlled by the following options:
-  - proxy_port: port the agent will use to listen for requests in the target pods ( default `8080`)
+  - proxyPort: port the agent will use to listen for requests in the target pods ( default `8080`)
   - iface: network interface where the agent will capture the traffic ( default `eth0`)

 `targets`: returns the list of target pods for the disruptor.